-Comforting egg foo young with leftover homemade char siu, fresh shiitake mushroom,s bean sprouts and green onion.
+Comforting egg foo young is served with leftover homemade char siu, fresh shiitake mushrooms, bean sprouts, and green onion.
+It is a classic and popular Chinese dish that is trendy in the Cantonese area.

-In Elaine’s egg foo young, homemade char siu, green onion, bean sprouts and shiitake mushrooms are used.
-You may find that there are other egg foo young recipes require to stir fry the side ingredients firstly before mixing with the egg liquid.
-This step is only necessary when some of the side ingredients require much longer cooking time, like uncooked meat shreds or sausages.
-Since we are using easy-to-cook ingredients in this recipe, it is really no need to bother ourselves with an extra step.
-You can make a larger batch of egg liquid, but I highly recommend frying one egg foo young pancake using 2 eggs each time.
+In my egg foo young recipe, homemade char siu, green onion, bean sprouts, and carrots.
+Other egg-foo young recipes may require stirring and frying the side ingredients before mixing them with the egg liquid.
+This step is only necessary when some side ingredients, like uncooked meat shreds or sausages, require much longer cooking time.
+Since we are using easy-to-cook ingredients in this recipe, there is no need to bother ourselves with an extra step.

 Egg Foo Young